William Piers (bishop): Life

-The son of William Piers or Pierse, was born at South Hinksey Oxford, and baptised in the parish church of All Saints 3 September 1580; his father was John Piers, Archbishop of York.
+The son of William Piers or Pierse, was born at South Hinksey, Oxford, and baptised in the parish church of All Saints on 3 September 1580.
+His father was a nephew or near relative of John Piers, Archbishop of York.
 He matriculated at Christ Church, Oxford 17 August 1599, and became student the same year.
 He graduated B.A. in 1600, M.A. in 1603, B.D.
 1610, D.D.
 1614.
-He became chaplain to John King, and in 1609 he was presented by James I to the rectory of Grafton Regis, Northamptonshire, which he resigned in 1611 on his collation by Bishop King as Archdeacon of Northolt, which he held till 1632.
+In 1609 he was presented by James I to the rectory of Grafton Regis, Northamptonshire, which he resigned in 1611 on his collation by John King, Bishop of London as Vicar of Northolt, which he held till 1632.

-He was heavily influenced by John King, a bishop of London, who himself had been the chaplain to Archbishop Piers, when appointed as chaplain in 1612.
+He was appointed chaplain to Bishop King in 1612, and was strongly influenced by King, who himself had been chaplain to Archbishop Piers.
 At Oxford he followed Arminianism and high church doctrine in William Laud's circle.
 He was licensed to preach, became a prebendary of St Paul's, and a reader in Divinity.

 In 1615 he added to his other preferments the rectory of St. Christopher-le-Stocks in the city of London, which he held till 1620.
 In January 1616 he was presented to the fifth stall as a Canon of Christ Church Cathedral, which he exchanged for the eighth stall 16 December 1618, holding it in commendam till 1632.
 In 1618 he received from his patron, Bishop King, the prebendal stall of Wildland in St. Paul's Cathedral, holding with it the office of divinity reader.
 As canon of Christ Church he resided chiefly at Oxford, and, though not the head of a house, served the office of vice-chancellor in 1621–4.
 As vice-chancellor he used his authority to oppose the Calvinist party in the university, and he secured a D.D. degree for the royalist Robert Sibthorpe.
 He encouraged the Doctrine of Grace, which rejected predestination and moved towards a more universal truth and divine forgiveness.
 However, in his early career he still held onto Calvinism.

 It was the last of these Calvinist political Bishops John Williams of Lincoln, a former Lord Keeper, who appointed Piers to the deanery of Peterborough 9 June 1622.
 He was elevated in 1630 to the bishopric of Peterborough, being consecrated on 24 October.
 He obtained letters of dispensation to hold the rectory of Northolt and the canonry of Christ Church together with his bishopric in commendam; Northolt he soon resigned, taking the chapter living of Caistor, 27 February 1632.
 In October 1632 he was translated from Peterborough to Bath and Wells, with William Laud's backing.
 He enforced the orthodox ceremonies, and in 1633 issued orders for the positioning and railing of the communion table, being obeyed in 140 churches of the diocese, but resisted by the majority.